-All Scottish based animators and visual theatre makers – or artists of other discipline wishing to use these art forms in their work – can apply to the Creative Fund.
+All Scottish based artists can apply to the Creative Fund to explore elements of their creative and technical working practices which relate to puppetry, object manipulation, visual theatre and animated film.
 With each successful applicant, we will create a customised plan that offers them the clearest path to achieve their aims and objectives.

 The Creative Funded supported a research and development process in a new visual theatre show for young people At a Stretch.